ChloeL19/BabySynth/README.md

 ## For the Integer DSL
 python BabySynthArith.py [arg1, arg2, expected_answer] [arg1, arg2, expected_answer] [more input examples if necessary...]

+The Integer DSL is a super simple subset of python integer operations, i.e. [ADD, MULTIPLY, DIVIDE].
+The DSL contains the following expressions and constants: [x, y, 0, 1, 2, 3].

 [Link to TXT FILE with expected results]